IOTechSystems/xrt-examples/AzureSphere/README.md

 * The Seed Azure Sphere Development Kit (Cannot use a real device without the addition of an Ethernet Shield)

-## XRT for Azure Sphere Development Process
+## Azure Sphere Development Process

 The process for creating a connected Azure Sphere IoT application using XRT is illustrated in the following graphic.